 - Extreme sensitivity

-Although this subtype of narcissism tends to be largely hidden, closet narcissists uphold the same conceit and negative connotations as classical narcissism.
+Although this subtype of narcissism tends to be largely hidden, closet narcissists uphold the same conceit and negative connotations as classical narcissism and are often led by their own interests.
+Their actions may also have a negative impact on intimate relationships and encourage self doubt in others.

 Moreover, because of their nature, these types of mental disorders often present many clinical challenges.